-Move over chocolate covered strawberries… make room for Cheesecake Stuffed Strawberries!
-Fresh juicy berries are filled with an easy no bake cheesecake for the perfect 2-bite dessert!
+Cheesecake Stuffed Strawberries combine two favorites, fresh juicy berries are filled with an easy no-bake cheesecake for the perfect 2-bite dessert!

-Fresh juicy strawberries always make a fabulous dessert… and they’re perfect for filling with all kinds of yummy toppings from Chocolate Cheesecake to Banana Split Stuffed Strawberries!
-Buy the biggest strawberries you can find so you can pack in lots of cheesecake… but don’t worry too much because these are easy to make with any size of berry!
+Buy the biggest strawberries you can find so you can pack in lots of cheesecake… but if you can’t find really big ones, these are easy to make with any size of berry!

 Before you dip the bottoms in white chocolate, make sure you dab the bottoms of the strawberries dry on a paper towel.
 This helps the chocolate stick and keeps moisture from getting into the chocolate!
 If you have extra cheesecake filling left over, just pipe it onto a graham cracker or vanilla wafer cookie and store it in the fridge!

 Note: You do not have to add the white chocolate to the bottom of the strawberries… they will stand up just fine without it.